Bikeman868/Urchin/Urchin.Server.Shared/readme.md

   string parameters to specify machine, application, environment and instance.
 * Rules for determining environment from machine so that this is an optional parameter.
 * Variable declaration and substitution.
+* The integrator can add an assembly to the `bin` folder to provide a custom encryption of the configuration data that is sent to the client.

 ## Urchin.Server.Shared Assembly
 This assembly is used by Urchin.Server.Owin, which is a self contained Urchin web service.